National conventions

 What happens at a national political convention?

 To become the presidential nominee, a candidate typically has to win a majority of delegates.
 This usually happens through the party's state primaries and caucuses.
-Learn more about state presidential primaries and caucuses and how delegates are chosen for the national convention.
+Learn more about state presidential primaries and caucuses.
+This includes how delegates are chosen for the national convention.

-At the convention, the presidential nominee officially announces who will run with them for vice president.
+At the convention, the presidential nominee officially announces their choice for vice president.

 Types of delegates at a national convention